 Tools, devices and other technology solutions

 A range of tools and devices are available to make everyday activities easier and safer.
 Technology can keep you connected with family and friends and help you manage your MS, handle everyday tasks, and even maintain a job.
 Find solutions in such areas as: mobility, housekeeping, workplace accommodations, safety, computers, low vision, recreation and more at AbleData, a comprehensive database of assistive devices and technology solutions.
+Learn more about how assistive technology can help you in the workplace.

 Become an activist